sendgrid/sendgrid-oai/README.md

 # About

-sendgrid-oai is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).

-sendgrid-oai is maintained and funded by SendGrid, Inc. The names and logos for sendgrid-python are trademarks of SendGrid, Inc.
+sendgrid-oai is maintained and funded by Twilio SendGrid, Inc. The names and logos for sendgrid-oai are trademarks of Twilio SendGrid, Inc.

 # License
 [The MIT License (MIT)](LICENSE.txt)